 A scorpion sting will not kill you.
 It will only make you wish you were dead.

 Then one day she was putting on some boots that had been lying on the floor for several days.
 Suddenly, I heard her scream in pain and terror as she tried frantically to extricate foot from footwear.
 You guessed it.
 A scorpion had made its home in the toe of the right boot and stung her on the foot.

 Tears of agony streamed down her cheeks.
-We called poison control to inquiry as to remedies.
+We called poison control to inquire as to remedies.
 We were told not to worry, the worst of the pain would subside in a few hours.
 Oh, and one more thing.
 If Ms. Karen went into shock, I was to transport her to the nearest emergency room.

 For the remainder of the day, she languished in bed, heavily sedated with whatever pain pills we had in our medicine cabinet.
 Moral of this little story?
 Don’t get stung by a scorpion.
 In the ensuing years, I have noticed that Ms. Karen is much more circumspect about where she puts her hands and feet.
 Now she keeps her shoes on a shoe rack and NEVER throws her clothes on the floor or on the ground.

 I have also noticed that she is much more conscientious about spraying around the house.
 We use an insecticide that kills scorpions, roaches, spiders, etc., but does no harm to the critters that feed on them.
-You can get some at the Do-It-Yourself Pest Control place on North Oracle.
+You can get some at the Do-It-Yourself Pest Control place on North Oracle or Amazon.
 While scorpions can slither through cracks as thin as a credit card, we seldom have insects make it into our Tucson home.
 And if they do get inside, they usually die from the spray residue within an hour.
 And if they don’t, Ms. Karen administers the coup de grace with a loud SMACK from the sole of a shoe.
 No more Ms. Nice Gal.